 So, what is the difference between Medicare Part A and Part B?
 Keep reading to learn more about the services covered under each type of Medicare.

-How Are Medicare Part A and Part B Different?
+Part A Medicare vs Part B

 In contrast, Medicare Part B is medical insurance used to cover doctor visits, medical supplies, preventive care and medical care delivered on an outpatient basis.